National Institute of Technology Calicut: Hostels

 NITC is a fully residential institution with 13 hostels to accommodate students.
 There are around 4500 students in NITC hostels.
-There are 13 Men's hostels, named by letters A, B, C, D, E, F, G, PG I, PG II, IH, and the newly formed Mega Hostels and MBA Hostel.
-The 4 Ladies' hostels (LH): A, B, C, and Mega Ladies Hostels, have triple rooms.
+There are 13 Men's hostels, named by letters A, B, C, D, E, F, PG I, PG II, IH, and the newly formed Mega Hostels and MBA Hostels.
+The 4 Ladies' hostels (LH): A, B, C, G, and Mega Ladies Hostels, have triple rooms.

 A and B hostels accommodate 1st-year B.Tech students.
 II-year and III-year B.Tech students are accommodated in the New Mega Hostel.
-G Hostel has been reallocated as a ladies' hostel, and female students enrolled in Ph.D. are staying in G hostel.
+G Hostel has been reallocated as a ladies' hostel, and female students enrolled in PhD are staying in G Hostel.
 Final year B.Tech students are accommodated in D, E, F, and PG-I hostels.
 M.Tech. and MCA students reside in apartments.

 The older men's hostels are close to the academic area, while the IH, Mega Hostels, ladies' hostels, and Professor's Apartments are in the residential area of the campus.
 A mini-canteen was available on the hostel premises, but it has been shut down and is currently unused as per the decision by the administration.